erikmueller/cond-flow/README.md

 // value === 'true'
 ```

-Also works nicely with React components as you can have the values lazily evaluated by wrapping it in a function:
+Also works nicely with React components as you can have the values lazily evaluated by wrapping them in a function:

 ```jsx
 import cond from 'cond-flow'